uikram/End-to-End-Lightweight-Holographic-Reconstruction-and-Quantitative-Cell-Analysis/docs/documentation.md

 **The pixel pitch is anisotropic** (0.285 × 0.212 µm) and was decoded from an undocumented header field. `prepare` cross-checks it and warns on disagreement, but the interpretation should be confirmed.

+**The amplitude reference is a reconstruction, not a measurement.** The amplitude target is the modulus of a classical off-axis reconstruction (§7.2), so it carries that algorithm's sideband-filter losses, residual twin-image structure and any illumination vignetting.
+Every amplitude number is agreement with that output.
+The comparison against the thin-phase assumption A = 1 is therefore the defensible claim, and the comparison against a physical transmittance is not available from this data.

+**The forward-model residual is anti-discriminative near the truth** on this data (§6.2a): perturbing the reference phase by 10% lowers it, and every trained arm scores below its own reference-phase floor.
+It is reported as a consistency diagnostic and as a measure of acquisition-chain mismatch, and it is not used as a training signal in any configuration the study recommends.

+**The propagation distance is not identifiable off-axis.** An off-axis carrier records the phase at any reconstruction distance, so the residual is nearly flat in z and `calibrate_z.py` correctly refuses to return a value; in-line it is identifiable, with per-field agreement.
+An arm that makes z a free parameter and settles near its initialisation is therefore exhibiting a weak gradient, not recovering a distance, and must not be reported as a measurement of one.

 **The reference phase is itself a reconstruction**, not a ground truth.
 The network is trained to reproduce the lab's numerical reconstruction, so it